Qwen 3.6 35a3b & 27b are incredible, Gemma 4 26a4b & 31b are runners-up

 Ok, if you haven't tried the newest qwen3.6 and gemma4 models, you need to give them a shot.
 The Qwen 3.6 models feel like the first truly capable, generally useful LLMs for small GPUs.

-I added some more demo examples created by Qwen 3.6 35a3 and Gmma 4 26a4, to the quick start at https://aibynick.com/thread/29
+I added some more demo examples created by Qwen 3.6 35a3 and Gemma 4 26a4, to the quick start at https://aibynick.com/thread/29

 The more I use Qwen 3.6 to write actually useful code and to perform useful agentic tasks, the more it becomes blindly obvious that that model is heads and shoulders above any other small locally usable models out there.
 It's truly incredible what both the Qwen 3.6 models can accomplish (35a3b is an MOE model, and 27b is a dense architecture).
-The 27b dense version is even more capable than 35a3, but that one does need a fast GPU for anything but the smallest workloads.
-27b is particularly useful when you use it to help out on portions of tasks which 35a3 gets stuck on.
+The 27b dense version is even more capable than 35a3, but that one does need a fast GPU for anything other than the smallest workloads.
+27b is particularly useful when you employ it to help out on portions of tasks which 35a3 gets stuck on.
 Use 35a3 to productively accomplish 95% of a workflow, then call in 27b (or some other big model) when extra help is needed.

 The Qwen 35a3 version runs super quick on even old small GPUs with little VRAM.
 That makes it really useful on smaller 3080 & 3090 class GPUs, on Apple Mac processors with less RAM, etc. I run it at both 8bit and 6bit quantization on the Strix Halo and DGX Spark machines, but it also seems to produce fantastic quality output at 4 bit quantization on smaller GPUs.